DrJohnWagner/crewai-poetry-crew/research/Section-6.md

 This structural rhythm—long → hinge → medium → hinge → short—is a hallmark of Siken’s cadence.

 The oscillation is no longer chaotic.
 It is **settled breath architecture**.

 ##### **5. Oscillation Dampening: Stabilization Across Final Rounds**

-By rounds V3–V4, the system stops swinging and locks into a predictable breath-pattern.
-Even when the seed or prompt allows for longer lines, the model converges on:
+By rounds V3–V4, the system stops swinging and locks into a predictable breath-pattern.Even when the seed or prompt allows for longer lines, the model converges on:

 - declarative line → indented pressure clause
 - medium line → short collapse
 - hinge → recursion
 - recursive → release

 This is **damped oscillation**: the line-length variation shrinks around the attractor width until the poem cannot leave it without destabilizing persona alignment.